Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 Something here about what each column means.

-We can then see the sequence of these genes by looking at the `.faa` file.
+We can then look at the `.faa` file to see the sequences of these genes.
 ~~~
 head bin.6.faa
 ~~~